 This guide provides basic boating safety information on such topics as registration, operation, equipment and rules of the road, however we strongly encourage every boater to sign up for some formal boating instruction before venturing out on their own.
-Courses on safe boating are available through NYS Parks, US Coast Guard Auxiliary, and the US Power Squadron.
+Courses on safe boating are available through NYS Parks, US Coast Guard Auxiliary, US Power Squadron and approved NYS online courses.